Cat on a Hot Tin Roof: Revivals

-A 1974 revival by the American Shakespeare Theatre featured Elizabeth Ashley, Keir Dullea, Fred Gwynne, Kate Reid, and Charles Siebert.
+An acclaimed 1974 revival by the American Shakespeare Theatre featured Elizabeth Ashley (Maggie), Keir Dullea (Brick), Fred Gwynne (Big Daddy), Kate Reid and Charles Siebert and later transferred to Broadway's ANTA Theater.
 Ashley was nominated for a Tony Award.
-For this production, Williams restored much of the text he had removed from the original at Kazan's insistence.
-He included a revised third act and made substantial revisions elsewhere.
-According to Ashley, Williams allowed the actors to examine his original notes and various drafts of the script, and to make additions to the dialogue.
+Williams included a revised third act and made substantial revisions elsewhere.
 When this production moved from Connecticut to Broadway, the part of Lacey was omitted and the number of Mae and Gooper's children was reduced to three.
-In that same decade, John Carradine and Mercedes McCambridge toured in a road company production as Big Daddy and Big Mama.
+In that same decade, John Carradine—who claimed to be Williams's original choice for the role in 1955—and Mercedes McCambridge toured in a road company production as Big Daddy and Big Mama.

-The 1988 London National Theatre production, directed by Howard Davies, starred Ian Charleson, Lindsay Duncan, Barbara Leigh-Hunt, and Eric Porter.

-A Broadway revival in 1990 featured Kathleen Turner, who was nominated for a Tony Award for her performance as Maggie, though New York magazine called her "hopelessly lost ... in this limp production."
-Charles Durning, as Big Daddy, received a Tony Award for Best Featured Actor in a Play.
-Daniel Hugh Kelly was Brick, and Polly Holliday was Big Mama.
-Holliday also was nominated for a Tony.